rdharini2001/Multi-View-Perception/README.md

 Step 8 - Run ```zero_uncertain.py``` to estimate the covariance associated with the above pipeline.

-# How to run the above pipeline in a single shot?

 We are working on providing docker capabilities for user-friendly usage.
 Stay tuned!

 # Instance Level Robot Pose Estimation (Optional)